Staten Island: Jails

 Staten Island is the only borough without a New York City Department of Correction major detention center.
 The Department of Corrections only maintains court holding jails at the three court buildings on Staten Island for inmates attending court.
 The various police agencies on Staten Island maintain in-house holding jails for post arrest detention prior to transfer to a corrections jail in another borough.

 The Staten Island county sheriff operated a jail system on Staten Island until 1942, when the Staten Island jail system was transferred from the county sheriff's department to the New York City Department of Corrections and eventually closed.
 In 1976, the New York State Department of Correctional Services opened the Arthur Kill Correctional Facility of Staten Island, but the facility was closed in 2011.

 Nicknames

 Staten Island has acquired a number of nicknames over the decades, some connected to the notion that it is considered an afterthought by other New York City residents.
 The "Forgotten Borough" was first used nearly 100 years ago in a New York Times article that quoted a real estate executive.
 The phrase was more used during the secession movement of the 1990s, and came into greater use in the aftermath of Hurricane Sandy.

-Most recently people have been using "The Rock", more commonly associated with Alcatraz, as a nickname that first appeared in a New York Times article in 2007.
+The island has also been referred to as the "borough of parks" due to its vast swaths of protected parkland and green spaces.
+The island has 12,300 acres of protected parkland and over 170 parks.
 The hip-hop group Wu-Tang Clan, which originates from Staten Island, coined the nickname "Shaolin Land" (later simply Shaolin) for Staten Island as part of their slang.
+Some have also taken to calling the island "The Rock", a moniker more commonly associated with Alcatraz, with this nickname's first appearance in print being a New York Times article in 2007.

+International relations

+Staten Island is twinned with Ulcinj, Montenegro.